 Spend as much time as you can with your kids.
 It demonstrates your commitment to being, and remaining, an involved parent and a continuing part of their lives.

 It’s also important to play nice and not interfere with your ex’s time with the kids.
 You and your ex have to make decisions about your child’s life and well-being.
-It’s key to prove you behave like an adult.
+It’s key to prove you can behave like an adult.

 Hiring a Custody Attorney